skaut/skaut-google-drive-gallery/src/txt/readme.txt

 == Changelog ==

+= 2.7.3 =
+* Reverted a dependency update causing issues and PHP version incompatibility

 = 2.7.2 =
 * Checking JS with TypeScript
-* JS and CSS is now minified in the plugin, original sources available in the repository.
+* JS and CSS is now minified in the plugin, original sources available in the repository
 * Fixed issue with TinyMCE plugin table overflowing the thickbox
 * Handling Google errors in root selection when changing user account
 * Handling Google errors in gallery enqueueing